-This Kung Pao Chicken is an easy, Chinese dish made with chunks of crispy chicken breast, peanuts, and chiles in an authentic sauce of soy sauce, black vinegar, and sesame oil.
+This Kung Pao chicken is an easy, authentic Chinese dish made with crisp chicken breast, peanuts, and chile peppers in a sauce made from soy sauce, black vinegar, and sesame oil.

 Kung Pao Chicken With Peanuts

 - Quick Glance